4d/docs/website/translated_docs/es/Preferences/methods.md

 #### Matching \[]\(){}

 Sets the graphic signaling of matching braces in the code.
 This signaling appears whenever a square bracket, parenthesis, or curly bracket is selected.
-The following options are available:
+Las siguientes opciones están disponibles:

 - **None**: No signaling
 - **Rectangle** (default): Braces surrounded by a black line